forrestywang/DS_Projects/Co-operators Workshop 2023/README.md

 # Number of ones:
 print(pred_df['predictedResponseVariable'].value_counts())
 ```
-To export the predictions, I concatenated the policy ID with the predictions data frame and exported it as a .csv file.
+To export the predictions, I concatenated the policy ID with the predictions data frame and exported it as a csv file.